DRCL-USC/ogmp/readme.md

     # for LMSR at transition
     python3 analysis/transition_lmsr_test.py

 The corresponding config file for each analyisis is in `./exp_confs/` folder.
-All the analyses files deploy multiprocessing, where each process will have a copy of a lstm policy and hence is intensive.
+All the analyses files deploy multiprocessing, where each process will have a copy of a lstm policy and hence could be intensive.
 Set `nop` as per your system's capability to minimize time (default is 3 tested in a 32 Core, 64 GB RAM machine).
 Resulting plots and ogs will be saved in `./results/<experiment_name>/<variant_id>`.